mdsitton/grwl/docs/CONTRIBUTING.md

 __Note:__ You must have all necessary rights to any code you contribute.
 If you did not write the code yourself, you must explain where it came from and under what license.
-Even code using the same license as GLFW may not be copied without attribution.
+Even code using the same license as GRWL may not be copied without attribution.

 __Note:__ If you haven't already implemented the feature, check first if there